What is World Health Day and Why Is It Important?

 How is the One Drop Foundation participating?

-At One Drop, we envision a sustainable future with safe water for all—because access to safe water and sanitation is essential for a healthy life.
+At One Drop, we envision a sustainable future with safe water for all—because access to safe water, sanitation, and hygiene (WASH) services is essential for a healthy life and a key driver of public health.
 Our projects are designed to improve health by increasing access to safe water in homes, schools, and health care facilities, while also promoting essential hygiene practices—like handwashing with water and soap—through our Social Art for Behaviour Change™ approach.

 To learn more about our mission and impact, read our latest Impact Report.